If there’s one trend I have personally spent more hours grappling with than I care to mention over the years it has to be weight.

 Weight Trends Analysis Since 2013

-While trends have shifted over the last decade, over the last five years that the Grand National has, on four out of five occasions, thrown out a winner that can best be described as a low weighted ‘sleeper’ with proven form over extreme distances.
+While trends have shifted over the last decade, the Grand National has, on four out of the last six editions, thrown out a winner that can best be described as a low weighted ‘sleeper’ with proven form over extreme distances.

-The exception to this rule was Many Clouds, who gave arguably the greatest performance by any modern Grand National winner in 2015, lugging a massive 11 stone 9 lbs to victory – more than any horse since Red Rum way back in 1977.
+Many Clouds was a major exception to the rule, giving arguably the greatest performance by any modern Grand National winner in 2015, lugging a massive 11 stone 9 lbs to victory – more than any horse since Red Rum way back in 1977.

-But looking deeper behind recent results it’s becoming apparent just how special Many Clouds was, and the ‘weight’ of horses finishing near the front of the field tend to carry a relatively low weight.
+If you look deeper behind recent results it’s becoming apparent just how special in particular Many Clouds was, and the ‘weight’ of horses finishing near the front of the field tend to carry a relatively low weight.

 |Pounds Carried Above Bottom Weight||Runners||Finishers||Top 10 Finish||Placed||Win|